International Payments FAQs

 Please ensure that the information provided is accurate and complete.
 Failure to provide the correct information may result in your International Payment being returned to your account for a lesser amount due to foreign bank fees and charges and/or exchange rate losses.

-For further detailed information on country specific formatting requirements, please click here.
+Further detailed information on country specific formatting requirements.

 IBAN is mandatory for all International euro payments to SEPA zone countries.
 For incoming and outgoing non SEPA International Payments, AIB recommends using the IBAN and BIC where they are available.